 I had finally chosen Herm after a friend had visited and I saw his pictures of perfect white sand beaches and beautiful wood walks – it looked more like a tropical island paradise than somewhere in the UK!

 The island is just three miles from Guernsey but unlike it’s bigger neighbour, it’s practically untouched by development.
-There are no cars, no shops apart from the few small gift stores near the harbour and even bicycles are banned in order to keep the tranquility of the island intact.
+There are no cars, no shops apart from the few small gift stores near the harbour and even bicycles are banned in order to keep the tranquillity of the island intact.

 I’d planned on getting an early morning ferry from St Peter Port but after a late night (and a few too many leaving drinks) I was running late and missed the 12:15 boat.
 When I did eventually get on the ferry, it was quiet – there were only a handful of people onboard and the majority looked like they were Herm residents who had popped over for a morning’s shopping on the “big island”.

-The ferry only takes about 15 minutes and, if you have a gloriously sunny day like I did, is offers one of the best views of St Peter Port and Castle Cornet you’re likely to get.
+The ferry only takes about 15 minutes and, if you have a gloriously sunny day like I did, it offers one of the best views of St Peter Port and Castle Cornet you’re likely to get.
 I ended up chatting to the ferry driver for a while, who told me I’d picked the perfect day for the trip, given the weather and the lack of tourists.

-We docked at the Rosaire Steps (the ferry also arrives and departs from Herm Harbour during high tide) and I walked the easy 10 minute path to the White House Hotel and Mermaid Tavern.
-I passed both (mentally making a note to have a pint in the lovely beer garden of the Mermaid on the way back!) and followed the path towards Shell Beach on the island’s north east coast.
+We docked at the Rosaire Steps (the ferry also arrives and departs from Herm Harbour during high tide) and I walked the easy 10-minute path to the White House Hotel and Mermaid Tavern.
+I passed both (mentally making a note to have a pint in the lovely beer garden of the Mermaid on the way back!) and followed the path towards Shell Beach on the island’s northeast coast.

 Aside from two sets of couples leisurely ambling back towards the hotel, the paths were deserted.
 I stumbled upon Herm’s cemetery (which, from the looks of it, has a grand total of two headstones) and crossed the centre of the island to Shell Beach.
 Herm is only 1½ miles long and less than half a mile wide, so everything on the island is easily reachable from where the boat docks.